whysumedh/os-hack/README.md

 All the API Codes have been uploaded to the repo with their respective folder names.

-- https://creative-api-141459457956.us-central1.run.app/generate_creative - For creative generation and scoring of the creative according to the payload given.
+- Creative Generation API - https://creative-api-141459457956.us-central1.run.app/generate_creative - For creative generation and scoring of the creative according to the payload given.
-- https://flask-api-141459457956.us-central1.run.app/remove-background - To use cloud vision API for object detection for masking of images
+- Cloud Vision API - https://flask-api-141459457956.us-central1.run.app/remove-background - To use cloud vision API for object detection for masking of images
-- https://logo-api-141459457956.us-central1.run.app/integrate_logo - Uses Pillow and other libraries to inteagrate logo with a base image according to user preference.
+- Logo Integration API - https://logo-api-141459457956.us-central1.run.app/integrate_logo - Uses Pillow and other libraries to inteagrate logo with a base image according to user preference.
 - We used several hosted models in [replicate.com](https://replicate.com/) and [together.ai](https://www.together.ai/) as APIs

 ## Workflow and Architecture